All graphs have tree-decompositions displaying their topological ends: Distinguishing the tangles

 \begin{proof}[Proof of \autoref{nested_set_exists}.]
-We shall construct the nested set $\Ncal$ of \autoref{nested_set_exists} as a nested union of sets $\Ncal_k$ one for each $k\in \Nbb\cup\{-1\}$, where $\Ncal_k$ is a nested extendable set of separations of order at most $k$ that distinguishes any two $r$-robust profiles efficiently that are distinguished by a separation of order at most $k$.
+We shall construct the nested set $\Ncal$ of \autoref{nested_set_exists} as a nested union of sets $\Ncal_k$ one for each $k\in \Nbb\cup\{-1\}$, where $\Ncal_k$ is a nested extendable set of separations of order at most $k$ that distinguishes any two robust profiles efficiently that are distinguished by a separation of order at most $k$.
 We start the construction with $\Ncal_{-1}=\emptyset$.
 Assume that we already constructed $\Ncal_k$ with the above properties.
-For an $\Ncal_k$-block $B$, we define $\Pcal(B)$ as indicated after \autoref{extendable_lemma_rewritten}.